Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type - the details: Case-by-case verification of Theorem

 respectively that

 respectively that

-With the help of the {\sl GAP} package {\tt CHEVIE} \cite{chevAA}, one obtains three solutions for $w_i$ in \eqref{eq:G33'D}: { } where we have again used the short notation of {\tt CHEVIE} referring to the internal ordering of the roots of $G_{33}$ in {\tt CHEVIE}.
+With the help of {\tt CHEVIE}, one obtains three solutions for $w_i$ in \eqref{eq:G33'D}: { } where we have again used the short notation of {\tt CHEVIE} referring to the internal ordering of the roots of $G_{33}$ in {\tt CHEVIE}.
 Each of them gives rise to $m/2$ elements of $\Fix_{NC^m(G_{33})}(\phi^{p})$ since $i$ ranges from $1$ to $m/2$.

 There are no solutions to \eqref{eq:G33'D2} and to \eqref{eq:G33'E}.

 In total, we obtain $1+3\frac m2=\frac {3m+2}2$ elements in $\Fix_{NC^m(G_{33})}(\phi^p)$, which agrees with the limit in \eqref{eq:G33.3}.